-Component 1 Component 2 Paper 1 1 hour 45 minutes Coursework (centre-based assessed/ externally moderated) description, related to th are required to demonstrate skills of interpretation and evaluation in e syllabus content.
-The questions are answer questions and structured Candidates choose to undertake four practical activities from at least two of the seven categories listed.
+Component 1 Component 2 Paper 1 1 hour 45 minutes Coursework (centre-based assessed/ externally moderated) Candidates are required to demonstrate skills of description, interpretation and evaluation in related to the syllabus content.
+The questions are mix of short answer questions and structured questions.
+Candidates choose to undertake four practical activities from at least two of the seven categories listed.
 50% of total marks 50% of total marks